 BC Hydro's Do it Yourself and Save - Small, do-it-yourself projects around the house to help you improve the efficiency of your home

-BC Hydro's First Wave – A resource and learning platform for online and in-class conservation education
+BC Hydro's Power Smart for Schools - A resource and learning platform for online and in-class conservation education

 Meat Free Monday's meal recipes - Vegetarian recipes by Paul McCartney and his family

 Chef Jamie Oliver's Meat Free Monday resource and cookbook - Excellent guide for teachers, with easy to follow recipes for kids

 Global Footprint Network's Footprint Calculator - Take this quiz to find out your Ecological Footprint, discover your biggest areas of resource consumption, and learn what you can do to tread more lightly on the earth